0x4447/0x4447_product_s3_email/README.md

 **Receiving email**:

 1. An email comes to SES and triggers a Lambda function.
-2. The Lambda function sorts the email based on the "To" and "From" fields and stores it in the `Inbox` folder under S3.
+2. The Lambda function sorts the email based on the `To` and `From` fields and stores it in the `Inbox` folder under S3.
-3. The "Inbox" folder triggers another Lambda function that loads the raw email, converts it to a ".html" and ".txt" file, and stores it alongside the original message.
+3. The `Inbox` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 **Sending email**:

 1. Create a properly formatted JSON file (see the following section).
-2. Save the file to the path "TMP/email_out/json".
+2. Save the file to the path `TMP/email_out/json`.
 The file name and extension are irrelevant as long as the content is text and JSON formatted.
-3. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the "Sent" folder.
+3. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the `Sent` folder.
-4. The "Sent" folder triggers another Lambda function that loads the raw email, converts it to a ".html" and ".txt" file, and stores it alongside the original message.
+4. The `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 This flow was designed to take advantage of the S3 trigger system and break each action into a small Lambda.

 ### How to create an email message

-Create a custom JSON file, then upload it to the "TMP/email_out/json" folder (if you don't have the folder structure yet, set it up).
+Create a custom JSON file, then upload it to the `TMP/email_out/json` folder (if you don't have the folder structure yet, set it up).
 The JSON structure should look like this:

 ```
 {
-	"from": "name@example.com",
+	`from`: `name@example.com`,
-	"to": "name@example.com",
+	`to`: `name@example.com`,
-	"subject": "From SES",
+	`subject`: `From SES`,
-	"html": "Write a nice message to whoever you are sending this message to.",
+	`html`: `Write a nice message to whoever you are sending this message to.`,
-	"text": "Write a nice message to whoever you are sending this message to."
+	`text`: `Write a nice message to whoever you are sending this message to.`
 }
 ```

-Remember that the "From" field must contain the domain you added to SES.
+Remember that the `From` field must contain the domain you added to SES.
 You won't be able to send emails from unverified domains.

 # Pricing